onmyway133/RoughSwift/README.md

 ## Creative shapes

 With all the primitive shapes, we can create more beautiful things.
-The only limit is your imaginary.
+The only limit is your imagination.

 Here's how to create chart